vifon/deer/README.md

 Unfortunately, no. It's a limitation of the underlying `zle` (zsh line editor) and I cannot do much about it.

+**Why are there so many strange features and their variations?**

+At first I add the new features taylored for myself.
+Later I plan to review these features and clean them up.
+If you need something else, please leave a feature request or add it yourself if you know how.

 RELATED PROJECTS
 ----------------